chiahsien/ZenReader/Documents/Spec.md

 #### Activation Methods

 - **Browser Toolbar Icon**: Users can click the ZenReader icon in the Chrome toolbar to activate selection mode.
-- **Context Menu**: Users can right-click on a page and select the "Focus on this section" option to enter selection mode.

 #### Selection Mode